 Matters Reserved for the Informa PLC Board

-This schedule set out the matters which must be considered or approved by the Board or delegated by it to one of its Committees.
+This schedule sets out the matters which must be considered or approved by the Board or delegated by it to one of its Committees.

-- Approval of all circulars, prospectus and listing particulars.
+- Approval of all circulars, prospectus and listing particulars for circulation to shareholders.

 - Resolutions and corresponding documentation to be put forward to shareholders at a General Meeting.